ArmstrongLiwox/DevOps-CI-CD-Pipeline-using-AWS-and-K8S/README.md

 -   The security group.

-I will log in to my AWS to get some data to update my main.tf file.
+I will log in to my AWS to get some data (AMI for my instance) to update my main.tf file.

 ![4](images/image4.png)